TarakAbhiRam/Drowsiness-Detection-AI/README.md

 Run the Monitoring System:

 Open and execute main.ipynb to:
-*Capture frames from an image or video stream.
+*Capture frames from an image or video stream

 *Detect faces using Haar Cascades.

 *Predict age using the pre-trained CNN model (.pth file).

 *Classify drowsiness state.

 *Apply running median filtering for stable age predictions.

 *Display real-time monitoring results with input previews.

 *Retrain the Age Prediction Model (Optional, if needed):

 Run age_predictor_cnn.ipynb to train a new CNN model on the UTK dataset.